Patient Information

 Provider Number: 432697DK (for quotation purposes)

-Majority of people who reported these minor side effects also say the massive positive change to their sleep and health far outweighs the minor issues
+It is also worth noting that the rare cases where people have reported these minor side effects also say the massive positive change to their sleep and health far outweighs the minor issues.

 Proud to empower and educate to explore optimal health & wellbeing